Moving to Ireland from the U.S.

 - Meat products and fresh foods

-- Cars, trailers, etc. may be entered duty-free if owned six months prior to importation
+- The vehicle has been owned at least six months prior to importation

-- Autos may not be sold, lent out or disposed of within twelve months of importation
+- Automobiles may not be sold, lent out or disposed of within 12 months of importation

 - Registration book